 Table of Contents

-Pittsfield State Forest (Pittsfield, Lanesboro and Hancock) 413-442-8992 - Approximately 14 miles of OHV trails suitable for motorcycles or ATVs.
-A daily permit is required for ATV and motorcycle riding in Pittsfield State Forest; see the permitting process on this page for details.
+Pittsfield State Forest (Pittsfield, Lanesboro, and Hancock) 413-442-8992: Approximately 14 miles of OHV trails suitable for motorcycles or ATVs.
+A daily permit is required for ATV and motorcycle riding in Pittsfield State Forest; see the permitting process for details.